Process Incidents

 There are two possible types of escalation:

 - Functional.
-When the 1st level service agents cannot solve an incident for some reason (lack of authority or competence), they escalate it to the 2nd level service agents.
+When the 1st level service desk agents cannot solve an incident for some reason (lack of authority or competence), they escalate it to the 2nd level service desk agents.

 - Hierarchical.
 This escalation is typically required when an incident is of a serious nature, or a set of incidents may take a lot of time.
 An issue can be escalated up to the management.